torvalds/linux/Documentation/trace/coresight/coresight-perf.rst

 This means sometimes these tests fail as they don't capture all the data needed.
-This is about tracking quality and amount of data produced over time and to see when changes to the Linux kernel improve quality of traces.
+This is about tracking quality and amount of data produced over time and to see when changes to the GNU/Linux kernel improve quality of traces.

 Be aware that some of these tests take quite a while to run, specifically